agentic-framework/agentic-issues/README.md

-# agentic-issues
+# Agentic Issues

-A system for managing issues and tickets for Agentic projects
+Issue tracking plugin for the Agentic framework.

 ## Overview

-The Agentic Issues system provides a simple, git-style command-line interface for managing issues and tickets within Agentic projects.
-It allows users to submit, track, and update issues directly from the command line using the familiar `ag` command.
+The Agentic Issues plugin provides a simple command-line interface for tracking issues within the Agentic framework.
+It allows users to create, list, show, update, and close issues directly from the command line using the familiar `ag` command.

 ## Features

-- Submit issues with title, description, priority, and labels
+- Create issues with title and description
-- List issues with filtering and sorting options
+- List issues with filtering by status
 - View detailed issue information
-- Add comments to issues
-- Update issue status, priority, and assignee
+- Update issue title, description, and status
-- Project-specific issue tracking
+- Close issues

 ## Installation